KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 tags: [PowerShell,Basics]
 ---

 Saving data to files is a very common task when working with PowerShell.
 There may be more options than you realize.
-Let's start with the basics and work into the more advanced options.
+Let's start with the basics and work into the more advanced options.<!--more-->

 # Index